Ninniachwen/iml_project_JML/README.md

 `pip install -r requirments.txt`

-Make sure that python3 is >= version 3.10 .

 ## Reimplementation

 We reimplemented the model by introducing the class `Simplex_Model`, inheriting from torch.nn.Module.
 Our idea was to make the training of the Simplex model (which can be found in `original_code/src/simplexai/explainers/simplex.py`) more intuitive than the original, where the training was done without using predefined methods like "forward".